jantsje/website/content/project/testing-new-storm-scale/index.md

   name:
   url:
 slides:
 summary: Testing a new hurricane scale.
-With Nadia Bloemendaal and Amy Polen.
+With Nadia Bloemendaal and Amy Polen. [in design phase]
 tags:
 - Risk communication
 - Risk perception